Mapping quantum Hall edge states in graphene by scanning tunneling microscopy: Results

-In order to rationalize the branching, we use TB simulations employing a realistic potential.
+In order to explain the observed branching of various LL at the interface, we perform TB simulations employing a realistic potential.
 The potential is deduced from Poisson simulations with parameters extracted from the experimental charging lines.
-We need the work function mismatch between graphene and the tip as well as between graphene and the graphite gate and the radius of the spherically assumed tip apex $r_{\rm tip}$ (Supplementary Section S2).
+We consider the work function mismatch between graphene and the tip as well as between graphene and the graphite gate and (assuming an approximately spherical tip) the radius of the tip apex $r_{\rm tip}$ (Appendix Section~\ref{sec:Poissonsim}).
 The work function mismatches are quantified as voltages $ \Delta V_{\rm gate}$ and $\Delta V_{\rm sample}$ required for charge neutrality of the graphene and flat band conditions below the tip, respectively.
 These parameters can be deduced from the first crossing points of charging lines originating from adjacent LL$n$ (Fig.~\ref{Fig2}a).
-Such a crossing implies a potential depth of the TIQD identical to the energy difference between the two LL$n$ (Supplement, Fig.~\ref{FigS1}).
-Using two such crossing points at two pairs of ($V_{\rm sample}$, $V_{\rm gate}$), we straightforwardly determine $\Delta V_{\rm gate}=-200\pm 50$\,mV and $\Delta V_{\rm sample}=-180\pm 50$\,mV by comparison with Poisson simulations (Supplementary Section S3).
-The parameter $r_{\rm tip}=25$\,nm is deduced from the average distance of charging lines again by comparison with the Poisson simulations (Supplementary Section S3).
+Such a crossing implies a potential depth of the TIQD identical to the energy difference between the two LL$n$ (Fig.~\ref{FigS1}d, appendix).
+Using two such crossing points at two pairs of ($V_{\rm sample}$, $V_{\rm gate}$), we straightforwardly determine $\Delta V_{\rm gate}=-200\pm 50$\,mV and $\Delta V_{\rm sample}=-180\pm 50$\,mV by comparison with Poisson simulations (Appendix Section~\ref{sec:ParametersPoisson}).
+The parameter $r_{\rm tip}=25$\,nm is deduced from the average distance of charging lines again by comparison with the Poisson simulations (Appendix Section~\ref{sec:ParametersPoisson}).

 Two resulting TIQD potentials (far away from the lateral interface) are shown in Fig.~\ref{Fig2}b.
-The complete lateral potential $\Phi_{\rm tot} (x)$ including TIQD and interface potential results from a Poisson simulation using the geometry of Fig.~\ref{Fig1}c as well as the known $V_{\rm sample}$, $V_{\rm gate}$, $x_{\rm tip}$, $\Delta V_{\rm gate}$, $\Delta V_{\rm sample}$, and $r_{\rm tip}$ (Supplementary Section S4).
-Examples are displayed in Fig.~\ref{Fig2}c showing, e.g., multiple potential steps across the interface due to alternating compressible and incompressible stripes (Fig.~\ref{Fig2}c, lower and upper frame) \cite{Chklovskii1992,Lier1994}.
+The complete lateral potential $\Phi_{\rm tot} (x)$ including TIQD and interface potential results from a Poisson simulation using the geometry of Fig.~\ref{Fig1}c as well as the known $V_{\rm sample}$, $V_{\rm gate}$, $x_{\rm tip}$, $\Delta V_{\rm gate}$, $\Delta V_{\rm sample}$, and $r_{\rm tip}$ (Appendix Section~\ref{sec:PoissonlatInt}).
+The potential features multiple steps across the interface due to alternating compressible and incompressible stripes (Fig.~\ref{Fig2}c, lower and upper frame).\cite{Chklovskii1992,Lier1994}